Mooreiche/AIBackup/README.md

 Works fine with FivePD!
 FiveM Install: Copy AIBackup folder into your resources folder

 Its a simple Script to call AI Backup to help you out.
-It is still in early early alpha.
+It is still in early early alpha

 ## KEYBINDS
-- `Num+` - to call backup.
+- `Num+` - to call backup
-- `Num-` - to cancel backup.
+- `Num-` - to cancel backup

 ## COMMANDS

-- `/aib` - to call backup.
+- `/aib` - to call backup
-- `/getout` - get the Cops out of their car.
+- `/getout` - get the Cops out of their car
-- `/cb` - cancel backup.
+- `/cb` - cancel backup